Comox language: Status

 As of 1983, only two L1 speakers of the Island Comox were surviving, an aunt born in 1900, Mary Clifton, and niece, Irene Wilson.

 Powell River, Campbell River, and Cortes island have started projects to help save ʔayʔajuθəm.
 Children in daycare and preschool are being taught ʔayʔajuθəm in schools on Cortes Island, Campbell River (the current city where many of the Homalco people have resettled) and is now being taught in school district #47 (Powell River). ʔayʔajuθəm is also being accepted as a second language that fulfills graduation requirements.
 In Powell River, ʔayʔajuθəm is taught from daycare through grade 12.

-A community accord was signed in 2003 between Sliammon First Nation and the municipality of Powell River.
-The municipality of Powell River has started to place the traditional Sliammon names in addition to the settler names on signs found throughout the district.
+A community accord was signed in 2003 between Tla'amin First Nation and the municipality of Powell River.
+The municipality of Powell River has started to place the traditional Tla'amin place names in addition to the settler names on signs found throughout the district.

-A Sliammon iPhone app was released in March 2012.
+A Tla'amin iPhone app was released in March 2012.
 An online dictionary, phrasebook, and language learning portal is available at First Voices.
-In addition to the First Voices site, there are ʔayʔajuθəm dictionaries from Sliammon and Homalco, CDs containing ʔayʔajuθəm and children's books containing The ʔayʔajuθəm language are available throughout Powell River, Campbell River, and Cortes Island.
+In addition to the First Voices site, there are ʔayʔajuθəm dictionaries from the Tla'amin and Homalco Nations, CDs containing ʔayʔajuθəm and children's books containing the ʔayʔajuθəm language are available throughout Powell River, Campbell River, and Cortes Island.

-Many Sliammon, Klahoose and Homalco do not identify as Comox, and Comox is seen by many separate and more closely linked to the Kwakwaka'wakw people as Comox people speak this language.
+Many Tla'amin, Klahoose and Homalco Nation members do not identify as Comox, and Comox is seen by many separate and more closely linked to the Kwakwaka'wakw people as Comox people speak this language.
 Island Comox became very rare in the late 1800s as Lekwiltok became the more common language spoken by the island Comox.
 In a later publication, Kennedy and Bouchard (1990), stated that, whether as an L1 or L2, "in the 1980s, Mainland Comox continued being spoken fluently by about one-third of the population and was the most viable of all Salishan languages" (Kennedy and Bouchard, 443).
-Czaykowska-Higgins and Kinkade (1990) reported in the same year that the number of Island Comox speakers was one, while the mainland Sliammon maintained less than 400 (64).
+Czaykowska-Higgins and Kinkade (1990) reported in the same year that the number of Island Comox speakers was one, while the mainland Tla'amin maintained less than 400 (64).
 Today, Ethnologue estimates that there are roughly 40 speakers of Catlotlq, the majority of whom are L2 speakers.
 Ethnologue also lists Catlotlq as being ranked at an 8 on the Fishman scale of language loss severity, which reads: "most vestigial users of Xish are socially isolated old folks and Xish needs to be reassembled from their mouths and memories and taught to demographically unconcentrated adults".

-Powell River, Campbell River, and Cortes island have started projects to help save ʔayʔajuθəm.
-Children in daycare and preschool are being taught ʔayʔajuθəm in schools on Cortes Island, Campbell River (the current city where many of the Homalco people have resettled) and is now being taught in school district #47 (Powell River). ʔayʔajuθəm is also being accepted as a second language that fulfills graduation requirements.
-In Powell River, ʔayʔajuθəm is taught from daycare through grade 12.